-The cute little town of Lorne on the Great Ocean Road is a lovely place to stop for a few hours or even spend the night.
-With plenty of nearby waterfalls to walk to, I really enjoyed an active and outdoorsy exploration of the area on foot.
+The little town of Lorne is a lovely place to stop for a few hours or even spend the night.
+There is plenty of nearby waterfalls to walk to.
+You can enjoy an active and outdoorsy exploration of the area on foot.

 If you’re feeling more sedate however, why not just enjoy the wonderful cafes and sea views of this quaint place.
-With an excellent tourist office on hand to answer all your Great Ocean Road questions and there is also an awesome music festival – Falls Festival – which takes place here each summer and is well worth checking out.
+There is an excellent tourist office on hand to answer all your Great Ocean Road questions.
+And there is also an awesome music festival – Falls Festival. -It takes place here each summer and is well worth checking out.

 6 – London Bridge – Great Ocean Road